Lorak-mmk/writeups/picoCTF2018/LambDash3/README.md

 # LambDash 3
 In this challenge we were given a site with an introduction to a variant of the Lambda Calculus language called SystemF, along with an online web shell.
+Link to the challange: http://2018shell2.picoctf.com:29621/

 ### Getting the source
 First thing I did was sending an extremely large payload to the interpreter (endpoint: `/run`) to see what would happen.
 It returned a stack trace containing the path to the challenge files.
 I logged in to the picoCTF shell, zipped the whole directory, and downloaded it with scp.